Baanista/SpaceParticleSimulator/readme.md

 New Features Comming Soon!

--Phermons
+-Pheromons

-    -Cells can emmit phemons using their cell response mechanism.
-They can control the spread, velocity, color, and duration of each pherimon.
+    -Cells can emmit pheromones using their cell response mechanism.
+They can control the spread, velocity, color, and duration of each pheromone.

-    -Pheremon Map: each chunk in th map will be contain the avrage inside and outline color inside that chunk.
+    -Pheromon Map: each chunk in th map will be contain the avrage inside and outline color inside that chunk.
 The information in each chunk will be given to the cells "brain".

+-Cell Response Mechanism("Brain")

+	-Input: The inputs are energy, lifetime, size, maxsize, and pheromone chunk details.

+	-Output: The cell controls the details of the emitted pheromones.
+The cell can also control its direction.
+The cell can also control how much they go in that direction.